abarlukova/diets-RAG/README.md

 # diets-RAG
-This assistant provides information on Intermittent Fasting based on the most recent research papers
+This assistant provides information on diets or specific eating pattern based on the most recent research